 The lantern-floating ceremony will take place later that evening at Klopp Lake in the Arcata Marsh and Wildlife Sanctuary from 7:30 to 10 pm.

-Everyone is invited to attend the 35th annual Arcata Lantern Floating Ceremony and witness the launching of lighted lanterns on the lake.
+All members of our community are invited attend the 36th Annual Arcata Lantern Floating Ceremony to witness the launching of the illuminated lanterns on the lake.

-Sponsors of the event now also include the GI Rights Hotline, Humboldt Buddhist Peace Fellowship, Humboldt Friends Meeting (Quakers), Humboldt Unitarian Universalist Fellowship Social Action Committee, Veterans For Peace Humboldt Bay Chapter 56, U.S. Servas, and the Women’s International League for Peace and Freedom.
+This event is free and open to the public thanks to community sponsors including the City of Arcata, the GI Rights Hotline, Humboldt Buddhist Peace Fellowship, Humboldt Friends Meeting (Quakers), Humboldt Unitarian Universalist Fellowship Social Action Committee, Shinnyo en, U.S Servas, Veterans for Peace Humboldt Bay Chapter 56 and the Women’s International League for Peace and Freedom.